How to pay an insurance lapse civil penalty

 At a DMV office

-You may pay this fee in person at any DMV office with a certified check, personal check or money order, payable to “Commissioner of Motor Vehicles.”.
+You may pay this fee in person at a DMV office with a certified check, personal check or money order, payable to “Commissioner of Motor Vehicles.”.

 How much do I need to pay?

 Your Suspension Order from the DMV shows how much you must pay.
 The amount depends on how long you did not have insurance coverage.
 Your civil penalty payment is calculated based on the following table

 |Insurance lapse (in days)||Civil Penalty|